ON THIS PAGE

 However, who in the world would be quite dumb enough to invent the God of the Bible?

 A God who is so holy that no human can stand before Him.
-Worse, He not only demands we be as holy as He is, but even the most moral of human beings are not righteous enough to escape His death sentence.
+Worse, He not only demands we be as holy as He is which means even the most moral of human beings are not virtuous enough to escape His death sentence.
 As pastor Greg Koukl so aptly says,

 If I were inclined to invent a religion and a god, the God of the Bible is the very last God I would ever invent.
 I rather like the pantheistic god myself, the monistic god of eastern religions.
 Eastern religions are high on individual freedom and low on personal responsibility.
 I like the notion that god is in all of us and we are god, and we are a law to ourselves.
 Life would be a lot easier if that were the case.